 Go wildlife spotting

 Follow in the footsteps of famous children’s authors at Beatrix Potter’s 17th-century house in Cumbria or Rudyard Kipling’s home, Bateman’s, in East Sussex.
 Experience the magic of Harry Potter at Lacock in Wiltshire – the beautifully-preserved abbey starred in the film adaptations of J.K.
 Rowling’s bestselling novels.
-Encourage their love of literature by visiting one of thirty special venues for World Book Day weekend.
-From 3-4 March 2018 avid readers can take part in a host of book-themed activities including dressing up as their favourite character at Lyme in Cheshire.
+Encourage their love of reading and adventure by picking up a copy of Go Wild in the Woods, a pocket-sized survival guide for budding explorers.

-Roll up your sleeves this spring and get stuck into a range of craft activities for all the family.
+Roll up your sleeves and get stuck into a range of craft activities for all the family.
 Aspiring artists can master a digital portrait at Beningbrough, paint a landscape at Allan Bank or swap the smartphone for quill and ink at Coleridge.
-Creative children can get imaginative at Ickworth with a host of spring-themed events.
-Make a snowdrop or Easter bunny ears with your grandchildren during the school holidays before venturing out on a real wildlife trail.
+Creative children can get imaginative at Dyffryn Gardens.
+Have a go at sewing in the morning room, play the piano or try out the typewriters – everything in the house has been designed to be interactive.